Jarli01/xenorchestra_installer/README.md

 2. Move this file to your XOCE installation (winSCP or some other tool)
 3. Create this directory as it doesn't exist `/usr/local/lib/vddk` and uncompress the tarball into the same directory with ```sudo tar -xvf "./VMware-vix-disklib-9.0.0.0.24742305.x86_64.tar.gz" -C /usr/local/lib/vddk```

-   The directory structure should look match the below
+   The directory structure should match the below

 ```
 debian@xoa-source:/usr/local/lib/vddk$ tree -d .